LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ### Implementation of the Accumulator Register
 The Accumulator register has the following input, output and control signals:
-- LA - load data from the Bus into the Accumulator Register
+- LA – Load Accumulator - load data from the Bus into the Accumulator Register
-- CLK - clock signal that ensures synchronism in the operation of the computer
+- CLK – Clock - clock signal that ensures synchronism in the operation of the computer
-- EA - output control for putting data from the Accumulator Register on the Bus
+- EA – Enable Accumulator - output control for putting data from the Accumulator Register on the Bus
 - DIN - Data Input - connects to the Bus
 - DOUT - Data Output - connects to the Bus
 - ALUA - the contents of the Accumulator are connected to the Arithmetic and Logic Unit